raydipanwita/Database/challenges/03_creating_sequence_diagrams.md

     app->>ar: Calls method `all` on AlbumRepository
-    ar->>db_conn: Sends SQL query by calling method `execute` on DatabaseConnection db_conn->>db: Sends query to database via the open database connection db->>db_conn: Returns an array of dictionaries, one for each row of the albums table
+    ar->>db_conn: Sends SQL query by calling method `execute` on DatabaseConnection db_conn->>db: Sends query to database via the open database connection db->>db_conn: Returns a list of dictionaries, one for each row of the albums table

-    db_conn->>ar: Returns an array of dictionaries, one for each row of the albums table loop
+    db_conn->>ar: Returns a list of dictionaries, one for each row of the albums table loop
-        ar->>ar: Loops through array and creates an Album object for every row end
+        ar->>ar: Loops through list and creates an Album object for every row end
-    ar->>app: Returns array of Album objects
+    ar->>app: Returns list of Album objects
     app->>t: Prints list of albums to terminal
 ```